SagnikGos/Advanced-Authentication/README.md

     * A JSON Web Token (JWT) is generated using `jsonwebtoken`.
 This token contains user identifiers (like user ID, role, etc.) and an expiration time.
     * The JWT is set as an HTTP-only cookie in the response headers.
 HTTP-only prevents client-side JavaScript from accessing the cookie, mitigating XSS attacks.
 Secure and SameSite attributes should also be set for production.
     * The backend sends a success response, often redirecting the user to their dashboard or the homepage on the frontend.
 The browser automatically stores the cookie.
+    * ALLOW 3rd PARTY COOKIES: The frontend and backend of the website is hosted in different domains, the browser treats requests between them as cross-origin requests.
+By default, the browser blocks cross-origin requests from sharing cookies for security reasons.
+This is because cookies are typically used for maintaining user sessions and are considered sensitive data.

 ### 4. Logout Flow
 1. The user clicks the logout button on the frontend.